By Alexandra O’Brien

-The contemporary art movement began in 1971 with Geoffrey Bardon encouraging Papunya Tula elders to paint their stories.
-The elders hold the sacred knowledge so grappled with the notion of sharing it outside their tribal groups.
-The stories we see across so many fabulous paintings are what the artist deems suitable for the uninitiated to see: the secret stories either not shared or hidden under flurries of dots and broad brushstrokes like those from Utopia where Earths Creation Emily Kame Kgnawarre hailed from.
+The contemporary art movement began in 1971 with Geoffrey Bardon encouraging Papunya elders to paint their stories.
+The elders hold the sacred knowledge so grappled with the notion of sharing it outside their clan groups.
+The stories we see across so many fabulous paintings are what the artist deems suitable for the uninitiated to see: the secret stories either not shared or hidden under flurries of dots and broad brushstrokes like those from Utopia, where Earth’s Creation by Emily Kame Kgnawarre hailed from.

 The paintings of the desert regions are bold, beautiful abstracts based on Aboriginal Dreamtime stories and the unique culture of the region which feature the landscape, plants and animals found in the Central Australian Outback.
 The subjects span figurative depictions of desert plants, desert topography, geography and stories from the Dreamtime.
 Canvases are often primed with black paint representing the colour of their skin harking back to the body painting tradition still ceremonially significant today.

-During the first 30 years of the movement, many artists picked up a paint brush for the first time in their 70s and in Minnie Pwerle’s case, she was 80!
-There are various reasons for this late uptake: Shortly Jangala Robertson, traumatised by the Coniston Massacre (where they were effectively hunted for killing a head of cattle) skirted around “white fella’s” for years, and only started painting when he was 76.
+During the first 30 years of the movement, many artists picked up a paint brush for the first time in their 70s and in Minnie Pwerle’s case, she was 80.
+There are various reasons for this late uptake: Shorty Jangala Robertson, traumatised by the Coniston Massacre, skirted around “white fella’s” for years, and only started painting when he was 76.
 Others had to wait until they achieved sufficient seniority and knowledge in their kinship group to give them the authority to paint their stories.

 It must be emphasised that most Aboriginal artists have never received any formal training and are not, on the whole, influenced by Western paintings traditions.
-Indeed many do not speak English, like the famous Gloria Petyarre who would tell you the UK is “some place over blue sea’” with an arm waving in a direction wholly opposite to where it is.
+Indeed many do not speak English, like the famous Gloria Petyarre who would tell you the UK is “some place over blue sea’” with an arm waving in a wholly opposite direction.